Why is talent acquisition important for business success?

 1. You aren’t focusing on your employer branding

 If you’re having trouble attracting top talent to your business – your first step should be to look at your employer branding.

 In today’s competitive recruitment market, employees have all the control – it's no longer as simple as putting up a job advert and waiting for the applications to come in.
-Your employer brand proceeds you as a company and candidates now have more access to information about your organisation than ever before.
+Your employer brand precedes you as a company and candidates now have more access to information about your organisation than ever before.

 You’ll notice the effects of a well-thought-out employer brand, as it should reduce the time and resources required to hire for a new role.

 - Are there any employee stories or testimonials available on your website?
-These will help to give potential employees a clear idea of what working at your company is really like and could, ultimately, persuade them to apply for your role over a competitor’s.
+These will help give potential employees a clear idea of what working at your company is really like and could, ultimately, persuade them to apply for your role over a competitor’s.

 - Finally, does your website have any content that sets you apart from others as an employer?
-Many companies are now choosing to introduce different departments or write blog posts about their workplace culture in a bid to get potential candidates excited about the prospect of working with a company.
+Many companies are now choosing to interview different departments or write blog posts about their workplace culture in a bid to get potential candidates excited about the prospect of working with a company.

 2. You don’t have a long-term mindset

 As we’ve mentioned, one of the main differences between recruitment and talent acquisition is long-term strategy.

 When you’re focusing on what the business needs today, you miss what you should be doing to ensure that you can fulfil future goals.

 Strong talent acquisition teams are always thinking ahead.
 Devise a plan and work with heads of departments to project the skills and resources you need in the pipeline to meet future company goals.